 Concrete walk poured: Even though I measured the location of the rebar time and time again, I still got a little nervous, LOL.
 Too late now!

 2nd Course: With the 2nd course almost finished and my son wanting to contribute to the project, we made up a form for the lentil.
-I constructed the lentil with two pieces of 1 1/2″ angle that suported and cradled firebrick.
-We then made the plywood form and hung 1/2″ rebar length wise and tied that into the vertical rebar.
-We then poured it using hydraulic cement until the cavities of the first and second course were filled and the form as well, making sure all the air bubbles were out.
+I constructed the lentil with two pieces of 1 1/2″ angle that supported and cradled firebrick.
+We then made the plywood form and hung 1/2″ rebar lengthwise and tied that into the vertical rebar.
+We then poured it using hydraulic cement until the cavities of the first and second courses were filled and the form as well, making sure all the air bubbles were out.

-3rd Course: The lentel looked like it turned out fine, we ended up with a rock solid structure that included the first and second course of block.
+3rd Course: The lentil looked like it turned out fine, we ended up with a rock-solid structure that included the first and second course of block.

 Note: All rebar locations were filled with hydraulic cement every second course.